Claude Giroux: Philadelphia Flyers (2008–2022)

-During the 2015–16 season Giroux required surgery to repair hip and abdominal muscle injuries in May 2016.
-The following year, Giroux ended the season with 14 goals, which concluded a 3 season streak of 20-plus goal seasons.
+After the Flyers were defeated in the first round of the 2016 playoffs by the Presidents’ Trophy-winning Washington Capitals, Giroux required surgery to repair hip and abdominal muscle injuries in May 2016.
+The following year, Giroux ended the season with 14 goals, which concluded a 3-season streak of 20-plus goal seasons.
 Giroux said the lack of numbers was due to him still recovering from the surgery in 2016.

-Things began turning upwards for Giroux during the 2017–18 season, as he moved from center to wing.
+Things began turning upwards for Giroux during the 2017–18 season, as he moved from centre to wing.
 This allowed Sean Couturier to move up to the top line, and both players had career years as a result.
 He was named to the 2018 NHL All-Star Game for the fifth time in his career during this season.
 This also made him the first Flyers skater since John LeClair and Eric Lindros to be selected for the All-Star Game roster five or more times.
 On March 13, 2018, after the Philadelphia Eagles released Brent Celek, Giroux became the longest tenured professional athlete in Philadelphia.
 On March 20, 2018, Giroux passed Eric Lindros for 5th on the Flyers' all-time scoring list.
 He recorded an assist on Sean Couturier's goal to record point 660.
 Near the conclusion of the regular season, Giroux was nominated for the Bill Masterton Trophy, and was later awarded the Bobby Clarke Trophy and the Toyota Cup award.
-In the final game of the regular season, Giroux became the 6th player in Flyers franchise history to reach the 100-point mark in a season, recording a power-play goal in the second period of a 5–0 win against the New York Rangers.
+In the final game of the regular season, Giroux became the sixth player in Flyers franchise history to reach the 100-point mark in a season, recording a power-play goal in the second period of a 5–0 win against the New York Rangers.
 He was the first Flyers' player to reach 100 points in a season since Eric Lindros in 1995–96.
-Giroux helped the Flyers qualify for the 2018 Stanley Cup playoffs, where he recorded 3 points in 6 games in an eventual first round loss to the Pittsburgh Penguins.
+Giroux helped the Flyers qualify for the 2018 playoffs as the fifth seed in the East, where he recorded three points (a goal and two assists) in all six games in an eventual first round loss in six games to the two-time defending Stanley Cup champion and fourth-seeded Pittsburgh Penguins.
 Following the season, Giroux was named a Second-Team NHL All-Star.
-He also finished 4th in the MVP voting.
+He also finished fourth in the Hart Memorial Trophy voting.